Removable Online Knapsack and Advice: Results for Proportional Removable Knapsack

 The entire time, even after the last phase has terminated, small items are packed greedily and discarded one by one whenever this is necessary to make room for a big item according to the description above.
 Moreover, we may assume that, whenever a new item has been packed into the knapsack, the algorithm sorts the items in the matching open slots in increasing order.
 This sorting is not necessary for the algorithm to fulfill its duty, but it facilitates the proof by induction below.

 \subparagraph*{\textit{Termination of All Phases.}} We need to show that \textsc{PropPack} does in fact finish all $m$ phases; that is, all $m$ slots will be filled with a matching item without ever exceeding the knapsack capacity.
 Consider the big items of the optimal solution, which we denote by $u_1<\dots<u_m$ in their order of appearance.
-We prove by induction over $i\le m$ that, after processing item $u_i$, the first $i$ slots store items with a total size of $\size(u_1)+\dots+\size(u_i)$ or less.
+To ensure the termination of all phases, we prove by induction over $i\le m$ that, after processing item $u_i$, the first $i$ slots store items with a total size of $\size(u_1)+\dots+\size(u_i)$ or less.

 We may start from $i=0$ as the trivial, if degenerate, base case.
 For the induction step, assume the hypothesis for $i<m$ and observe that no item in a slot is ever replaced by a larger one.
 Therefore, the items in the first $i$ slots still have a total size of at most $\size(u_1)+\dots+\size(u_i)$ when $u_{i+1}$ is presented.